How can psychology programmes enhance students’ contact time?

 • Benchmark against peers by CAH code and student characteristics to pinpoint where the gap is widest.

-• Provide concise, anonymised summaries for programme and timetabling teams, including delivered vs planned tracking and quick wins on access.
+• Provide concise, anonymised summaries for programme and timetabling teams, including delivered vs planned comparisons and quick wins on access.

 Request a walkthrough